Diya268/Classify-Iris-Flowers/README.md

 # Classify-Iris-Flowers

 This project: classifying Iris flowers using various machine learning techniques.
-Through this project, I delved into the fundamentals of machine learning and applied them to real-world data.
+I classified the dataset based on their Sepal and Petal dimensions.

 Using the renowned Iris dataset, I explored different machine learning algorithms such as Decision Trees, Support Vector Machines, and Logistic Regression.